 Le Courbusier was also interested in proportional theory in architecture and saw his Modulor system as a continuation of the tradition from Vitruvius, Alberti and Leonardo da Vinci.
 He introduced the modernist open plan and split level floors and made housing more affordable by using simple low cost reinforced concrete and prefabricated construction methods.

 Using heavy 300 gsm Fabriano watercolour paper, I made a box but left the back and lid section free.
 The internal construction of the book has been adapted from one of Le Courbusier's internal construction plans.
-The pages are like two floors that overlap but create a split level, with one shorter in length than the other.
+The pages are like two floors that overlap but create a split level, with one shorter in length than the other, like two mezzanine floors.

 As the book closes, the shorter split level floor/page sits above the lower floor/page and then closes into a white cube.